 - For rings and cuff bracelets, look inside the item.
 The hallmark should be stamped somewhere on the interior surface.

-- Items like bowls, trays, teapots, and other dishes should feature a hallmark on the bottom of the piece.
+- Items like bowls, trays, silver teapots, and other dishes should feature a hallmark on the bottom of the piece.

 - Candlesticks, vases, figurines, and other decorative pieces should have a stamp on the bottom as well.

 - Personal care items like hairbrushes, mirrors, and other dresser set components will be stamped on the underside or on the handle.